-B. Ammonia tests.
+B. Ammonia tests

 Ammonia can be detected by odor.
-Discharge 3-mL of the gas about 1-ft (30 cm) in front of your face.
+Discharge 3 mL of the gas about 1-ft (30 cm) in front of your face.
 With a cupped hand, waft the gas towards your nose.
-Ammonia can also be detected by the $Cu^{+2}$ test.
-Place 5 mL 0.10 M $CuSO_4$ in a 15 x 180 mm test tube.
-Equip the syringe with a 15 cm length of latex tubing.
-Bubble 10 - 20 mL of the gas through the $Cu^{+2}$ solution.
+Ammonia can also be detected by the Cu+2 test.
+Place 5 mL 0.10 M CuSO4 in a 15 x 180 mm test tube.
+Equip the syringe with a 15 cm length of tubing.
+Bubble 10 - 20 mL of the gas through the Cu+2 solution.
 Remove the syringe and tubing.
-Stopper the solution and shake to mix gaseous layer with $Cu^{+2}$ solution.
+Stopper the solution and shake to mix gaseous layer with Cu+2 solution.
 A deep blue solution indicates the presence of NH3 as a result of the reaction:

-$$Cu^{+2}(aq) + 4 NH_3(g) \rightarrow [Cu(NH_3)4]^{+2}(aq)$$
+$Cu^{+2}(aq)$ + 4 NH3(g) → $[Cu(NH_3)4]^{+2}(aq)$

-C. Bromine-water test.
+C. Bromine-water test for alkenes

 Place 5 mL dilute bromine water (yellow, not orange) into a 15 x 180 mm test tube.
-Equip the syringe with a 15 cm length of latex tubing.
+Equip the syringe with a 15 cm length of tubing.
 Bubble 10 - 20 mL of the gas through the bromine water solution.
 Remove the syringe and tubing.
 Stopper the solution and shake to mix gaseous layer with bromine water solution.
 If alkenes are present, such as ethene, the yellow solution will turn colorless.
 The reaction is:

-$$C_2H_4(g) + Br_2(aq) \rightarrow CH_2OHCH_2Br(I)$$
+$C_2H_4(g) + Br_2(aq) \rightarrow CH_2OHCH_2Br(I)$

-Other gases, including ethane, $CO_2$ , and $H_2$ do not react with bromine water, so the solution will not discolor.
-(Bromine water is prepared from chlorine bleach and potassium bromide or sodium bromide.
-For detailed instructions, see our gas chemistry website (Part Four, below).)
+Other gases, including ethane, CO_2 , and H_2 do not react with bromine water, so the solution will not discolor.
+Bromine water is prepared from chlorine bleach and potassium bromide or sodium bromide.
+For detailed instructions, see Appendix D.

-D. Flammability test.
+D. Flammability test

-Fill a small weighing boat with 3% dish soap solution.
-Equip the gas syringe with the 15-cm length of latex tubing.
-Discharge 10-mL gas into the soap solution in order to produce a mound of several large bubbles.
+Fill a small weighing dish with 3% dish soap solution.
+Equip the gas syringe with the 15 cm length of tubing.
+Discharge 10 mL gas into the soap solution in order to produce a mound of several large bubbles.
 Try to ignite the bubbles with a match.
 If the bubbles contain hydrocarbons, they may burn or pop rather than simply break.
 (Dish soap solution, 3%, is prepared by dissolving 3 g dish soap per 100 g water.)

-E. Gas chromatography.
+E. Gas chromatography

 We use gas chromatography to separate and detect syringe gases.
 Our choice of column is a Porapak N 80/100, 6-ft (180 cm), inside diameter = 0.085 inches (2.2 mm), available from Alltech Part Number 2716; telephone: 847-948-8600.
 We use a thermoconductivity detector and run the GC at room temperature.
-Carrier gas is helium, 30-mL/minute.
+Carrier gas is helium, 30 mL/minute.

-F. Glowing Splint.
+F. Glowing splint

 A traditional test for oxygen is the glowing splint test.
 Only one other common gas, N2O is capable of re-igniting a glowing splint.
-Connect the syringe to a glass pipet via a short length of latex tubing.
+Connect the syringe to a glass pipet via a short length of tubing.
 Discharge 10 - 15 mL of the gas directly from the syringe onto the glowing splint.
 The discharge should be quick and as close to the glowing splint as possible.
 Pure O2 and N2O will re-ignite the splint into an open flame.
-Mixtures of these gases with other gases may prevent the splint from being re-ignited, however the splint will glow brightly while the gas is being discharged.
+Mixtures of these gases with other gases may prevent the splint from being re-ignited, but the splint will glow brightly while the gas is being discharged.
 In most cases, the splint will re-ignite, however.

-G. Limewater test for CO2
+G. Limewater test for carbon dioxide

-Place 3 - 4 mL lime water in a 15 x 180 mm test tube.
-Equip the syringe with a 13 cm length of latex tubing.
+Place 3 - 4 mL limewater in a 15 x 180 mm test tube.
+Equip the syringe with a 13 cm length of tubing.
 Discharge 10 - 20 mL of the gas above the surface of the limewater solution.
 Remove the syringe and tubing.
 Stopper the solution and shake to mix gaseous layer with limewater solution.
-A cloudy solution indicates the presence of $CO_2$ as a result of the reaction:
+A cloudy solution indicates the presence of CO_2 as a result of the reaction:

-$$Ca(OH)2(aq) + CO_2(g) \rightarrow CaCO_3(s) + H_2O(I)$$
+$Ca(OH)2(aq) + CO_2(g) \rightarrow CaCO_3(s) + H_2O(I)$